Frequently Asked Questions About the Impact100 South Jersey Grant Process

 How does Impact100 SJ decide who receives the core mission grant?

-All applying organizations first submit a Grant Eligibility Application consisting of information on their non-profit and finances, which will be examined by our Finance Review Committee made up of Impact100SJ members with relevant knowledge of finance.
+All applying organizations first submit a Grant Eligibility Application, which consists of providing information on their non-profit and finances.
+These will be evaluated by our Finance Review Committee, made up of Impact100SJ members with relevant knowledge of finance.
 We see this as the “throwing your hat in the ring” step in our process, as it only consists of sending us existing documents and not a full proposal.

 Those organizations determined to be eligible will be invited to submit a project proposal to one of our three Focus Areas.
-Each Focus Area has its own Grant Review Committee, consisting of Impact100 SJ members, who will evaluate the proposal.
-Those organizations whose proposals may be considered as a finalist in that Focus Area will then receive a site visit.
+Each Focus Area has its own Grant Review Committee, consisting of Impact100 SJ members, who will evaluate the proposal and determine which organizations will receive a site visit.
 These organizations are considered the semi-finalists in our process.

 Do you provide guidance as to which focus area our organization should apply for?

 No, we do not provide advice about selecting a Focus Area.
 Each organization must make that decision for itself, based on the focus of the proposal.